 The Metro Denver Nonprofit Loan Fund is seeded with $1 million each from Community First Foundation, Rose Community Foundation and The Denver Foundation.
 Additional funding from banks, foundations and individuals will be welcomed. $200,000 has already been secured from the Colorado Nonprofit Loan Fund.

 Nonprofit Finance Fund® (NFF®) provides financing and consulting to help nonprofits and their funders better connect money to mission results.
 A community development financial institution (CDFI), NFF applies 40 years of experience to today’s social challenges.
 Since 1980, NFF has provided $942 million in financing and access to additional capital in support of over $2.8 billion in projects for thousands of organizations nationwide.

-People of color are being disproportionately harmed by COVID-19’s health and economic impacts, and the nonprofits that serve them need enhanced funding.
-While the federal government has allocated funding to help small businesses and nonprofits survive the pandemic’s economic impact, recent reports indicate that organizations led by individuals of color have struggled to access this funding.
+People of color have been disproportionately harmed by COVID-19’s health and economic impacts, and the nonprofits that serve them need enhanced funding.
+While the federal government has allocated funding to help small businesses and nonprofits survive the pandemic’s economic impact, organizations led by individuals of color have struggled to access this funding.

 • 501(c)(3) nonprofits located in seven-county Denver metro area or those that have an endowment at Community First Foundation, Rose Community Foundation or The Denver Foundation.

 • Organizations with demonstrated financial need, indication that loan capital is the appropriate financial tool to meet that need, and budgets below $5,000,000.

 • Organizations that are led-by and/or serving people of color.